megalisp/newt/UPGRADE.md

-Starting with version 0.3, Frog uses [`web-server/templates`](http://docs.racket-lang.org/web-server/templates.html) to do more of the work when it comes to layout and appearance, instead of building the HTML itself using `.frogrc` variables.
+Starting with version 0.3, Newt uses [`web-server/templates`](http://docs.racket-lang.org/web-server/templates.html) to do more of the work when it comes to layout and appearance, instead of building the HTML itself using `.newtrc` variables.

-If you had started to use Frog before version 0.3:
+If you had started to use Newt before version 0.3:

 1. Thank you!

 2. You'll need to move some things form `navbar.md`, `footer.md`, and `homehead.md` to a new template file, `_src/page-template.html`.

-3. You'll need to move some things from `.frogrc` to `_src/page-template.html` and to another new template file, `_src/post-template.html`.
+3. You'll need to move some things from `.newtrc` to `_src/page-template.html` and to another new template file, `_src/post-template.html`.